JatiPat/CSharp_LeetCode/README.md

 # CSharp_LeetCode
-Practicing C# and Interveiw Questions
+Practicing C# and Interveiw Questions on Leetcode